sword-2/library/99-verification/readme.md

 # Software comments

-Because it was faster, software was used to attempt repair of the scripture files.
-The software is changing.

-The numbers for the program prefix are the approximate order.

-01-lineFrmt.adom
-This script combined lines which had separated by simple logic to see if the first line was a number for references.
-It does not work perfect as the referenes were not always located at the start of the line.

-02-rename.adom
+## 01-lineFrmt.adom and 02-rename.adom
+The purpose was to merge a single lines many of which had separated into fragments on separate lines.
-The previous script outputs new files with a suffic '-mod' for review.
-If the -mod files look OK, this script deletes the original filenames and moves the -mod files to the name of the original.
+02-rename.adom moved groups of files which was faster than typing commands one file at a time.
+The first script outputed new files with a suffic '-mod'.
+Then the second deleted the original and moved the "-mod" files to replace the originals.

-03-references
+## verse Statistics
+This was the first partial check of content.
+The program generates a report if an expected verse reference was missed.
+So there are files describing the expected chapters and verse range for each book.
+The program simply compares the expected to actual and references.
+This was only a partial check, but did not check the verse content.

-# Copyright:
+## Copyright:
-The .adom filename extensions were for ADOM baptist church
+The .adom filename extensions were for ADOM baptist church.
+The script was actually bash (Bourne again shell)